MyMICDS/MyMICDS-v2/API Endpoints.md

 #### Response
 - `error` - Null if successful, string containing error if failure.
 - `classes` - Array of classes the user has.

+## Snowday Calculator API
+This is the part of the API that relates to the [Snowday Calculator](http://www.snowdaycalculator.com/calculator.php).
+Can be found under `src/routes/snowdayAPI.js`.
+The associated snowday calculator module can be found under `src/libs/snowdayCalculator.js`.

+### `/snowday/calculate`
+Query the Snowday Calculate to get data for the next two days

+#### Response
+- `error` - Null if success, string containing error if failure.
+- `data` - Object containing date as key, object containing data as value.

+## Sports API
+This is the part of the API that relates to the sports API.
+Scores are queried using the Rams Army app's API.
+Can be found under `src/routes/sportsAPI.js`.
+The associated sports module can be found under `src/libs/sports.js`.

+### `/sports/scores`
+Query the Rams Army app to get scores and events for MICDS athletics.

+#### Response
+- `error` - Null if success, string containing error if failure.
+- `scores` - Object containing a scores array and an events array